xlladdins/xll/docs/Excel4MacrosQ-Scopy.md

 **Remarks**

--   Before calling SQL.EXEC.QUERY a connection must be established with
+  - > Before calling SQL.EXEC.QUERY a connection must be established
-    > a data source using SQL.OPEN.
+    > with a data source using SQL.OPEN.
 A successful call to SQL.OPEN
     > returns a unique connection ID number.
 SQL.EXEC.QUERY uses that
     > connection ID number to send SQL language queries to the data
     > source.

--   Any results generated from the query will not be returned
+  - > Any results generated from the query will not be returned
-    > immediately\-- SQL.EXEC.QUERY only executes the query.
+    > immediately-- SQL.EXEC.QUERY only executes the query.
 Retrieving
     > results is handled by the functions SQL.RETRIEVE and
     > SQL.RETRIEVE.TO.FILE.

--   If SQL.EXEC.QUERY is called using a previously used connection ID
+  - > If SQL.EXEC.QUERY is called using a previously used connection ID
     > number, all pending results on that connection will automatically
     > be discarded.
 The connection ID will then refer to the new query
     > and its results.

--   If SQL.EXEC.QUERY is unable to successfully execute the query on the
+  - > If SQL.EXEC.QUERY is unable to successfully execute the query on
-    > specified data source then an error value will be returned.
+    > the specified data source then an error value will be returned.
 In
     > such a case SQL.EXEC.QUERY will place error information in memory
     > for the SQL.ERROR function, if such information is available.
 If
     > SQL.EXEC.QUERY is able to successfully execute the query on the
     > specified connection it will return one of three values depending
     > on the type of SQL statement that was executed.

-    -   If it was a SELECT statement then SQL.EXEC.QUERY will return the
+      - > If it was a SELECT statement then SQL.EXEC.QUERY will return
-        > number of result columns available.
+        > the number of result columns available.

-    -   If it was an UPDATE, INSERT, or DELETE statement then
+      - > If it was an UPDATE, INSERT, or DELETE statement then
         > SQL.EXEC.QUERY will return the number of rows affected by the
         > statement.

-    -   If it was a legal SQL query that is not in one of the categories
+      - > If it was a legal SQL query that is not in one of the
-        > above, SQL.EXEC.QUERY will return 0 (zero).
+        > categories above, SQL.EXEC.QUERY will return 0 (zero).

 **Example**

-SQL.EXEC.QUERY(conn1, \"SELECT Custmr\_ID, Due\_Date FROM Orders WHERE
+SQL.EXEC.QUERY(conn1, "SELECT Custmr\_ID, Due\_Date FROM Orders WHERE
-Order\_Amt \> 100\") executes a SQL query from a SQL table named
+Order\_Amt \> 100") executes a SQL query from a SQL table named "Orders"
-\"Orders\"

 **Related Functions**